-1. Introduction - For Psychiatrists: Diagnostic & Assessment Guidelines
+1. Introduction - For Practitioners: Diagnostic & Assessment Guidelines

-In examining claimants for compensation, there is a need for medical practitioners to fully explore the nature of the claimed condition and any other issues that may be relevant.
+In examining claim for compensation, there is a need for practitioners to fully explore the nature of the claimed condition and any other issues that may be relevant.
 This will necessarily include whether or not there is an association with service.
-It is expected that practitioners will be sensitive to the well being of claimants, and sympathetic to their service experience.
+It is expected that practitioners will be sensitive to the wellbeing of claimants, and sympathetic to their service experience.

 In preparing their reports, practitioners should also take into account the Federal Court's Guidelines for Expert Witnesses in Proceedings in the Federal Court of Australia which may be obtained from the referring officer at DVA or from the Federal Court's website.

-These guidelines should be considered because psychiatrists may be called on to provide evidence in a tribunal or court if any part of the decision is appealed.
+These guidelines should be considered because practitioners may be called on to provide evidence in a tribunal or court if any part of the decision is appealed.

 Compensation claims made under the VEA and MRCA will be determined using Statements of Principles (SOPs), which are legislative instruments prepared by the Repatriation Medical Authority (RMA).
 The SOPs for psychiatric conditions have definitions that are based on the diagnostic criteria within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) diagnostic criteria.
 As such, DVA requires a psychiatric diagnosis that uses the DSM-5 criteria.